NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     images:
     - images/howwework.svg
     content: 'We work together with international algorithmic fairness experts.
 The composition of audit commissions differ per case.
-Almost all experts we work with hold a doctoral degree and are affiliated to academic institutions, among others:'
+Most of the experts are affiliated to academic institutions, among others:'
     button:
       enable: false
       label: Cases we work on